 PerMagnus engages in climate change issues and has taken the initiative to organise the DACA 2022 conference on Data Art for Climate Action (January 2022), and the Frontiers Research Topic Data Perceptualization for Climate Science Communication.
 Since January 2021 he co-directs the SoundLab at CityU.

-- M Music - Sound Art, Composition, Sonification, Soundscape, Multimedia, Music
+- M Music - Sound Art, Composition, Sonification, Soundscape, Multimedia, Music, Music Technology

 - BF Psychology - Psychoacoustics, Perception, Cognition, Crossmodal